Netherlands–South Korea relations: Pre-20th century

 Initially, the Dutch (also called Hwaran (花蘭)) were thought to be part of the Nanman people by the Koreans.

-The first Dutchman attested to have made contact with Korea was Jan Jansz Weltevree, who arrived in n 1627 to find drinking water and settled in Korea.
+The first Dutchman attested to have made contact with Korea was Jan Jansz Weltevree, who arrived in 1627 ship wrecked with crew.
+Jan lived out the remainder of his 40 years integrated with the culture by taking on a Korean name, Bak Yeon, marrying a Korean woman and raising two sons on the peninsula.

 Later Hendrik Hamel, who unintentionally arrived in 1653, recorded Weltevree and Korea in his journal.
 Hamel escaped in 1666 and returned to Amsterdam in 1668.
 Hamel's journals and his descriptions of Korea led, the Dutch East India Company to task a ship (the Corea) with exploring this nation, with expectations of resources and flourishing trade opportunities.
 This attempt to directly trade with Korea and bypass Japanese middlemen, however, was rejected by Japanese authorities.
 The Dutch showed interest in Korea regarding its role in producing porcelain, as the Qing had placed an export ban.
 In 1669, Batavian officials were eager to forge relations with Korea, fearing that the Portuguese in Macau might do so first.